Algorithmic Operations: Lessons from Bandit Algorithms

 Conclusion

 This article has emphasized that algorithmic operations cannot operate effectively without the components Deploy, Explore, Log and Learn.
-Each must be done well and they must be done in tight coordinating.
+Each must be done well and in tight coordinating.
 This is made challenging by separated software, data, teams and the required coordination efforts to compensate.
 We have provided tried and true technologies and recommendations to ease the path to Algo Ops.

 References